 "Okay," he said.

-We started with "Baba O'Riley" by The Who, taking things slow at first, stiff and smiling and uncertain, choosing each move with far too much care, but by the time we reached the bridge any order we were holding onto was set adrift, the music passing through our bodies like a storm—and we danced.
+We started with "Baba O'Riley" by The Who, taking things slow at first, stiff and smiling and uncertain, choosing each move with far too much care, but by the time we’d reached the bridge any order we were holding onto was lit on fire and set adrift, the music passing through our bodies like a storm, and we danced.

 We danced in the living room and the dining room and the kitchen.
 We danced down the hallway and up the stairs.
 We danced through doorways and in front of windows.
 We danced to songs by Rex Orange County, Blink 182 and Calvin Harris.
 We danced by ourselves and together and with Ellie.
 We danced our heart rates rapid, jumping up and down, spinning sloppy circles and screaming the lyrics up at the ceiling, neither of us worrying about Jorge and Martín in the apartment below us, certain they'd understand.